eric-d-culver/Let-s-build-a-compiler/5/README.md

 While we are dealing with the first `<block>`, there is no way to quit recognizing `<block>` and match token "ELSE".
-Especially when the author propose test case "aiblcede".
-It was expected to recognize "b" as a single block and "l" as token "ELSE".
+Especially when the author proposes the test case "aiblcede".
+It is expected to recognize "b" as a single block and "l" as token "ELSE".
 Which however is not possible because there is no way to determine the exit of `<block>`.